denhamparry/LearnShareRepeat/Talk.md

 ![100%](Assets/Pub2018_00.jpg)

 ^
-Went to a workshop with Ben Hall on Kubernetes.
-I attended his workshop for 2 days.

----

-# Cloud Native Wales

-^
 We went for a couple of pints after the workshop.
 I mentioned about wanting to get into speaking, to which he said...

+---

-" There's no Cloud Native Wales"
+# There's no Cloud Native Wales

+## Ben Hall - 2018

 ---